-If demand for our energy efficiency and renewable energy solutions does not develop as we expect, our revenue will suffer and our business will be harmed.
+If demand for our energy efficiency and renewable energy solutions does not develop as we expect, or if current business conditions related to converting awarded projects to signed contracts do not improve, our revenue will suffer and our business will be harmed.

-Our revenue has increased significantly since January 1, 2005.
-We believe, and our growth expectations assume, that the market for energy efficiency and renewable energy solutions will continue to grow, that we will increase our penetration of this market and that our revenue from selling into this market will continue to increase.
+We believe, and our growth plans assume, that the market for energy efficiency and renewable energy solutions will continue to grow, that we will increase our penetration of this market and that our revenue from selling into this market will continue to increase over time.
 If our expectations as to the size of this market and our ability to sell our products and services in this market are not correct, our revenue will suffer and our business will be harmed.